euwbah/musescore-xen-tuner/README.md

 '◇' 'ᴠ' 'ʌ'
 ```

-Each line declares a group of independently acting accidental symbols, separated by spaces, which affects both accidentals and key signature.
+Each line declares a group of independently acting accidental symbols, separated by spaces, **which affects both accidentals and key signature**.
 For example,

 ![key sig example](imgs/keysig-example.png)